 Gender Pay Reporting

-The regulations to introduce compulsory gender pay gap reporting are expected to take effect this November.
+The regulations to introduce compulsory gender pay gap reporting are expected to take effect soon.
 Employers with more than 250 employees will need to calculate - and make public - their mean and median gross hourly gender pay gaps, differences in bonuses between male and female staff and the number of male and female staff in each quarter of the company's pay structure.

 What many organisations might have missed is that this requirement includes data on bonuses from April 2016 onwards, so it's essential to act now to avoid problems when you come to publish your first report.